5 reasons I became a UAL Halls Rep

 It is so much more than organising events, I’ve made really strong connections with friends, the UAL and the halls community whilst learning a lot about myself.

-If you want to be part of the Social Programme like Jade, you can apply to become a Halls Rep this Autumn here.
+If you want to be part of the Social Programme like Jade, you can apply to become a Halls Rep this year.
+Applications open in May.

 - Read Next